 This is the third day in our 31-Day Money Challenge.
 Over 31 days we’ll publish 31 podcasts, each designed to help you move closer to financial freedom.
-Yesterday we looked at how to set financial goals you’ll actually achieve.
-In today’s podcast, we discuss the importance of a net worth statement, how to prepare one, and how to use it to track your progress toward financial freedom.
+Previously, we looked at how to set financial goals you’ll actually achieve.
+In this podcast, we discuss the importance of a net worth statement, how to prepare one, and how to use it to track your progress toward financial freedom.

 Sponsors: The 31-Day Money Podcast is sponsored by Betterment and Personal Capital.

 About Your Net Worth